lich4/ChargeLimiter/Readme.md

 * Keep connecting to a power source and enable ChargeInhibit(without DisableInflow) as long as possible, the normal amperage should be 0mA, and the health of battery will never drop.

 Why does my iDevice unable to charge or discharge(Most questions from freshman)?
-* CL is not a fully-automatic tool, please set the threshhold carefully according to the actual temperature if temperature control is enabled, or CL will surely stop charging and won't re-charge any more.
+* CL is not a fully-automatic tool, please set the threshold carefully according to the actual temperature if temperature control is enabled, or CL will surely stop charging and won't re-charge any more.
 * CL is designed to minimize the charging count, so it won't start charging or recover charging for connecting to a power source in "Plug and charge" mode, but will start charging for re-connecting to a power source.
 * A battery with low health may cause the failure of ChargeInhibit/DisableInflow.
 In this case, ChargeInhibit/DisableInflow works fine after a system reboot, but would fail after tens of minutes.
 CL is unavailable for this kind of battery.
 Please notice there are only a few cases about the failure among all the batteries with low health.
 * An overheated battery may cause the failure of ChargeInhibit.
 In this case, it will resume as normal as the battery get colder.
 Please notice there are only a few cases about the failure among all the batteries overheated.